happybeing/awe/README.md

 This is a Tauri app built using the Svelte web framework and uses Rust for the backend.

-Visit the Tauri v1 website ([tauri.app](https://tauri.app)) for details of pre-requisites you may beed to install.
+Visit the Tauri v2 (beta) section of ([tauri.app](https://tauri.app)) for details of pre-requisites you may need to install.
 Then clone this repository and run the following command in the cloned directory.
 ```bash
 cargo tauri dev
 ```